evintunador/templateGPT/README.md

     - `logging.py`: defines the `LoggingModule` class, a wrapper that you should use instead of pytorch's `nn.module` in order to facilitate easy demonstration of how tensor shapes change throughout a given module
     - `mlp.py`: a two-layer multi-layer perceptron with an optional gate and either [ReLU](https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html), [GeLU](https://pytorch.org/docs/stable/generated/torch.nn.GELU.html), or [SiLU](https://pytorch.org/docs/stable/generated/torch.nn.SiLU.html) nonlinearities, all configurable in `config.py`.
 Adding more nonlinearities is also absurdly easy
     - `model.py`: the primary class for our GPT
-    - `mqa.py`: [multi-query attention](https://arxiv.org/abs/1911.02150) with pre-computed [rotary positional encodings](https://arxiv.org/abs/2104.09864)
+    - `attention.py`: [multi-query attention](https://arxiv.org/abs/1911.02150) with pre-computed [rotary positional encodings](https://arxiv.org/abs/2104.09864)
     - `norm.py`: a norm module with an optional affine layer that allows you to switch between [RMSNorm](https://arxiv.org/abs/1910.07467), [LayerNorm](https://pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html) and [CosineNorm](https://arxiv.org/pdf/1702.05870) easily using a setting over in `config.py`.
 Adding different normalization methods is also absurdly easy
 - `custom_tokenizers/`: a folder where you store your tokenizers
-    - `bpe_tinyStories/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on [tinyStoriesV2](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2)
+    - `bpe_tinyStories/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on [tinyStoriesV2](https://huggingface.co/datasets/noanabeshima/TinyStoriesV2).
+Trained on the first 10k sequences from the dataset
         - `build.ipynb`: the notebook where i trained the tokenizer models
         - `tokenizer.py`: an overly-simplistic and annoyingly inefficient tokenizer with bos & eos tokens, post-sequence padding, and a `display` function to help you visualize how a given string is broken down into tokens
         - `models/`
-            - `{512, 1024, 2048, 4096}.model`: different tokenizer sizes, each a subset of the next
+            - `{509, 1021, 2045}.model`: different tokenizer sizes, each a subset of the next.
     - `bpe_fineweb/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on [fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb)
         - ...
-    - `bpe_tinyStories/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on [fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu)
+    - `bpe_fineweb-edu/`: a [byte-pair encoding](https://huggingface.co/learn/nlp-course/chapter6/5) tokenizer trained on [fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu).
+Trained on the first 2k sequences from the "sample-350BT" subset of fineweb-edu.
+We train the model on the "sample-10BT" subset which means the tokenizer was ~mostly~ trained on data the model won't see during training
         - ...
+        - `models/`
+            - `{509, 1021, 2045, 4093, 8189, 16381, 32765}.model`: different tokenizer sizes, each a subset of the next.
 - `trained/`
-    - `templateGPT_?m_?/`: a series of yet-to-be-trained models designed to be compared against one another. they're not large enough to get intelligible output
+    - `templateGPT_?m_?/`: a series of yet-to-be-trained models designed to be compared against one another (assuming the same dataset)
         - `model_config.json`: hyperparameters of the model
         - `model.pth`: weights of the model
         - `train_config.json`: hyperparameters of the training loop used